 The ontology-based data access (OBDA) paradigm [1,2,3] addresses the first challenge by facilitating access to (potentially heterogeneous) data sources through the use of ontologies that specify a convenient user-friendly vocabulary for query formulation (which abstracts from the way the data is stored) and capture domain knowledge that can be exploited at query time, via automated reasoning, to obtain more complete query results.
-While OBDA systems are growing in maturity [4], they too often fail to address the data quality issue, aside from issuing warnings when inconsistencies are discovered.
+While OBDA systems are growing in maturity [5], they too often fail to address the data quality issue, aside from issuing warnings when inconsistencies are discovered.

 To widen the applicability of OBDA, it is essential to equip OBDA systems with appropriate mechanisms for handling imperfect data: how to obtain meaningful answers to queries posed over imperfect data, and how best to generate a high-quality version of the data?
-While these questions have begun to be explored [5,6], building upon a long line of work on database repairs [7], we are still far from having robust and widely applicable techniques for handling data quality in OBDA.
+While these questions have begun to be explored [6,7], we are still far from having robust and widely applicable techniques for handling data quality in OBDA.

 The postdoc position is part of the INTENDED Chair on Artificial Intelligence, whose aim is to develop intelligent, knowledge-based methods for handling imperfect data.
-The chair started in September 2020 and has a duration of four years.
+The chair project will involve both foundational work as well as a more applied component with a hospital use case.
+The chair begins in September 2020 and has a duration of four years.
 It is funded by the French National Research Agency (ANR) and the University of Bordeaux.